 First, we identified the specific needs of the Crop Estate Office in order to align our study with Berau and East Kalimantan's targeted development goals.
-The following table shows some of the relevant program indicators set up by East Kalimantan's Crop Estate Office.
+Table 1 shows some of the relevant program indicators set up by East Kalimantan's Crop Estate Office.